lisilinhart/emoji-pr-title/README.md

 To use this action, you need to create a configuration file in your repository's `.github` folder named `emoji-labels.yml`.
 This configuration file defines rules that map emojis to specific regular expressions for matching pull request titles.
 The action will check if the title of a pull request matches any of the defined regular expressions and prepend the corresponding emoji if a match is found.

+# Permissions

+⚠️ This actions requires the `pull_requests` permission to be able to read and update pull request titles.
+Go to `https://github.com/OWNER/REPO/settings/actions` and under **Workflow permissions** enable **Read and write** permissions.

 ### Configuration (emoji-labels.yml)

 The configuration file should be structured as follows: